Miguel Benasayag

-Miguel Benasayag (born in Buenos Aires on 4 June 1953) is a philosopher, psychoanalyst, epistemology researcher and former Franco-Argentinian Guévariste resistance fighter.
+Miguel Benasayag (born 1953) is an Argentine philosopher, psychoanalyst, epistemology researcher and former Guévariste resistance fighter.
 He is close to the left-libertarian movement.

 Biography

 Miguel Benasayag was born in Argentina, into a family he describes as "intellectual Jews".
-He studied medicine in Argentina at the same time as he fought for the Guévariste guerillas.

 Arrested three times, he fell the third time, was tortured, then having survived, he spent four years in prison.
-Following the murder of two French nuns by the junta, Benasayag was able to benefit, thanks to his dual Franco-Argentinian nationality (his French mother had left France in 1939), from the program for the release of French prisoners in Argentina and to surrender thus in France in 1978, a country he did not know.
+Following the murder of two French nuns by the junta, Benasayag was able to benefit, thanks to his dual Argentine-French nationality (his French mother had left France in 1939), from the program for the release of French prisoners in Argentina and to surrender thus in France in 1978, a country he did not know.
 He asserts that his release would have been the subject of a bargaining negotiated by Maurice Papon for the purchase by Argentina of French weapons.

-In France, he married in 1982, has two children, he continued for a time his militant guerrilla activity.
-He then became a researcher, clinician and activist in the "new radicalism".

-Visiting professor at the Faculty of Medicine of Buenos Aires, chair of epistemology.
-In 1987, he defended a thesis in clinical human sciences at the University of Paris VII: On the subject in political prisons, psychoanalytic study of the subject-discourse relationship in a borderline situation, under the supervision of the philosopher and sociologist Pierre Ansart.
-In 2001, he obtained an HDR (habilitation to direct research) in Montpellier in Anthropology and Sociology.
-The subject was the eruption of uncertainty in the hard sciences and the humanities.
-Visiting professor at the University of Lille 3.
-Directs the "social laboratorios" in Argentina.